 So I’d been ducking his punk ass for weeks – avoiding my normal territory, grazing in different spots, falling into new watering holes.
 But this evening she had to have a calzone outta the old neighborhood.

 She was a slick number.
 A girl I’d met uptown.
 She had curves in all the right places to make you observe the speed limit when passing over them.
 Smart and funny.
 A chick with a high level of education.
 What she saw in me, I’ll never know, but we had a high degree of chemistry for sure.
+In a word, we just clicked.
 Just to see her come walking around the corner sent me soaring like a rocket.
 I’d met her through an associate of mine, named Johnny.
 She was his cousin out of Jersey.

-He came running through the mass of tables, rushing forward like a fat-faced kid with a supersoaker, pumping and charging, ripping up the sidewalk racing toward me.
-He rounded the bistro table on the sidewalk, yelling and screaming.
-There was so much noise I could only read his lips, watching them mouth the words, “I warned you…”
+The little, butterball came running through the mass of tables, rushing forward like a fat-faced kid with a supersoaker, pumping and charging, ripping up the sidewalk racing toward me.
+He rounded the bistro tables, yelling and screaming.
+He was kicking up so much noise I couldn’t hear what he was saying.
+I could only read his lips.
+I watched them mouth the words, “I fuckin’ warned you…”

 He had one eye open and one eye shut, head cocked, resting on his shoulder as he took aim while sporting a devious smile.
 Unloading his quiver, shots came firing; emptying his cache into my bubble goose.